NeroBlackstone/lume-blog-muse/README.md

 - **Super lightweight.** Source code less than 2MB. **No need node_modules**.
 - **Easy to configure.** Only one configuration file, control all options.
 - **Auto dark mode.** Light theme and dark theme will change according to your system settings.
 (Or you can choose which theme to use)
-- **For musicians.** Built-in osmd support.
+- **For musicians.** Built-in [OSMD](https://opensheetmusicdisplay.org/) support.
 Inserting MusicXML score in markdown is as easy as inserting image.
 Express your feelings about music freely.
+- **MIDI Player.** Built-in [midi player](https://github.com/cifkao/html-midi-player) and visualizer.
 - **Disqus** comment system.
 - **CloudFlare** web Analytics.
 - **Forestry.io** headless cms.